MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-B-Competition-Acquisition-Planning/part-509-Contractor-Qualifications/subpart-509.4-Debarment-Suspension-Ineligibility/section-509.406-3.md

 (6) A list of any known active or potential criminal investigations, criminal or civil proceedings, or administrative claims before the Board of Contract Appeals.

-(c) *Review.* The Suspension and Debarment Official will review the report, and after coordinating with assigned legal counsel -
+(c) *Review.* The Suspension and Debarment Official will review the report, and after coordinating with assigned legal counsel—

 (1) Initiate debarment action;